w3h9uf/readings/database_internals.md

 2. Remove the right node pointer from the parent (or demote it in the case of nonleaf merge)
 3. Remove the right node.

+# Chapter 3 File Formats

+Data layout is much less important in memory than on disk.